dsccommunity/ActiveDirectoryCSDsc/README.md

 Unreleased

 *   Added support for Installing the Online Responder Service in xADCSOnlineResponder.
+*   Correction to xAdcsCertificationAuthority property title in Readme.md.
+*   Addition of .gitignore to ensure DSCResource.Tests folder is commited.
+*   Updated AppVeyor.yml to use WMF 5 build environment.

 0.1.0.0